-Further to the above, the Tasman RTC will report on the above via the Tasman District significant activity report Council's This report will be transport matters. provided to the NZTA, neighbouring territorial authorities, the Commissioner of Police, and will be available to the public.
+Further to the above, the Tasman RTC will report on the above via the Tasman District Council's significant activity report on transport matters.
+This report will be provided to the NZTA, neighbouring territorial authorities, the Commissioner of Police, and will be available to the public.